-(Note) At time of incorporation, certification of the Articles of Incorporation requires declaration of its beneficial owners (started on 30 November, 2018 due to the enforcement of the revised Regulation for Enforcement of the Notary Act).
+- (Note 1) At time of incorporation, certification of the Articles of Incorporation requires declaration of its beneficial owners (started on 30 November, 2018 due to the enforcement of the revised Regulation for Enforcement of the Notary Act). - (Note 2) Commercial registry offices retain the document containing the beneficial ownership information of stock companies upon request from them, and issue a copy of the document (started on 31 January, 2022 due to the enforcement of Rules on the Retention of the List of Information on Beneficial Owners at Commercial Registry Offices).